nimma123/SampleApp-OpenID-Oauth-Java/README.md

 Once the sample app code is on your computer, you can do the following steps to run the app:

- 1. cd to the project direcotry
+ 1. cd to the project directory
  2. Run the command `mvn package`
  3. Run the command: `./appStart.sh`
  4. Wait until the terminal output displays `FrameworkServlet 'dispatcherServlet': initialization completed in <xx> ms`